lifeisgorgeous/mysite/content/post/bashcript01.md

 ### What is BASH?

 - Bourne Again Shell
-- A popular interactive command line interpreter.
+- A popular interactive command-line interpreter.

 ### History by Year:

 - 1971: Thompson Shell (first UNIX shell)
 - 1975: Mashey Shell
 - 1977: Bourne Shell (sh)

-  some features from ALGOL
+- some features from ALGOL

-- 1978: C Shell (csh) - more similiar to C
+- 1978: C Shell (csh) - more similar to C
 - 1989: Bourne Again Shell (Bash) - Released by Brian Fox for GNU Project (gnu.org), maintained by Chet Ramey

 ```bash